PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

-Journey to the center of the the asynchronous world
+Journey to the center of the asynchronous world
 ===================================================

 Introduction